rust-project-primer/book/src/intro/resources.md

 This book is the official book of the Rust programming language.
 It covers the language and toolchain, giving you a thorough starting point for writing real-world Rust code and understanding other people's code.
-It also includes some example projects for you to follow to see how to use it in practise.
+It also includes some example projects for you to follow to see how to use it in practice.
 Also available in [print](https://nostarch.com/rust-programming-language-2nd-edition).
 ```